ignacio-flores/dina-latam/README.md

 ### 1. Prepare Input Data

-Place your local copies of input data (not tracked by Git for size and confidentiality issues):
+Place your local copies of input data that are not tracked by Git for size and confidentiality issues:

 ```
 input_data/